El Paso Immigration Service

 Finding a way for you to stay

-At the Garcia & Rebe Law Firm, an immigration attorney in El Paso can assist you with your immigration issue.
+At the Garcia & Rebe Law Firm, our El Paso attorneys can assist you with your immigration issue.
 The immigration process in the United States is quite complicated.
 The strong demand for visas, green cards, and citizenship, coupled with tighter restrictions after 9/11, means that applicants can expect to encounter complex applications, interviews with immigration authorities, and various deadlines.
 Our firm guides you through the application process, telling you what you need to do and when to ensure smooth processing.
 If you feel overwhelmed by the immigration process, you are not alone.
-Contact the immigration law firm, Garcia & Rebe for answers to your questions.
+Contact the El Paso immigration lawyers at Garcia & Rebe for answers to your questions.

 Obtaining a visa

 Visas are travel documents enabling citizens of foreign countries to enter another country.
 There are two main types of visas for the United States: immigrant visas and non-immigrant visas.

 Immigrant visas are for people traveling to the U.S. to live permanently and in most cases, require sponsorship from a U.S. citizen or permanent resident.
 There are several circumstances when immigration visas apply:

 - Immediate relative and family sponsored: this includes marriage and adoption